NicholasTrisna/Video-Converter/README.md

 Welcome to the Red Halo Video Converter!
 This application allows you to convert video files between various formats with ease.

-> [!IMPORTANT]
-> The Red Halo Converter is in a pre-alpha state, and only suitable for use by developers

 ## Features
 - Convert video files to formats like MP4, AVI, MOV, and more.
 - Batch processing for multiple files.